Free Things to Do in Siena

 Piazza del Campo Free

-Duomo di Siena Facade and Interior Free
+Duomo di Siena (exterior) Free

-San Domenico Church Free
+Basilica di San Domenico Free

 Free Cultural Experiences